Byzantine-Tolerant Consensus in GPU-Inspired Shared Memory: The GPU-inspired Shared Memory Model

 \ignore{ in the \figref{SysModel}.
 These processes operate in {\em synchronized phases}.
 The processes are the threads $t0,t1,t2..$ in \figref{gpuArch}, and a phase in our proposed model is one warp in the GPU system.
 In particular, }

-\spcolor{\bf Shared memory system.} Shared memory systems are characterized by a unified address space that is accessible to all components within the system~\cite{kshemkalyani:book:2011}.
+{\bf \mpcolor{Shared Memory System.}} Shared memory systems are characterized by a unified address space that is accessible to all components within the system~\cite{kshemkalyani:book:2011}.
 As typically assumed in the shared memory model, cf.~\cite{CKDISC2021}, the shared memory is non-corruptible and can only be accesses through objects like registers.
 Specifically, the communication between processes is through the APIs exposed by the objects in the system; processes invoke operations that in turn, return some response back to the process.

-{\bf Failure model.} We consider {\em Byzantine failures}~\cite{ByzGens}.
+{\bf \mpcolor{Failure Model.}} We consider {\em Byzantine failures}~\cite{ByzGens}.
 In particular, we consider an adversary that may adaptively corrupt up to $f<n$ processes in the course of the computation.
 A corrupted process, called {\em Byzantine} or {\em faulty}, may deviate arbitrarily from the specified protocol (for example, instead of performing a read, it might choose to perform a write)~\cite{CKDISC2021}.
 More specific to our model, a faulty process within a warp in a given phase might perform a different set of instructions than the one indicated by the protocol.
 However, it cannot exceed the latency of the given phase or impersonate another process (and thus gain access to a phase in place of another process).
 A process that is not corrupted, called \textit{correct}, follows the protocol and takes infinitely many steps.
 We will be referring to a protocol that can tolerate up to $f$ Byzantine processes as ${f}${\em -resilient}.

-{\bf Warp scheduler.} As mentioned, GPU architectures typically include a hardware scheduler to schedule the warps~\cite{Ogier:book:2013}.
-The scheduler maps each thread in the warp to an individual core, and then the threads start executing.
-Threads (e.g., Byzantine) cannot masquerade as others to deceive the scheduler nor they can bypass the scheduler, as by design, processes/threads can only be activated for computation by the scheduler.
-Motivated by existing hardware available to multi-core systems, in this work we consider {\em fair scheduling} \cite{wong:SIGOPS:2008,pabla:linux:2009}.
+{\bf \mpcolor{Warp Scheduler.}} As mentioned, GPU architectures typically include a hardware scheduler to schedule the warps~\cite{Ogier:book:2013}.
+The scheduler maps each thread in the warp to an individual core, and then the threads start executing. {Threads (e.g., Byzantine) cannot masquerade as others to deceive the scheduler nor can they bypass the scheduler, as by design, processes/threads can only be activated for computation by the scheduler.} Motivated by existing hardware available to multi-core systems, in this work we consider {\em fair scheduling} \cite{wong:SIGOPS:2008,pabla:linux:2009}, which gives every process a chance to execute.
+Further, we assume that the warp scheduler does not exhibit Byzantine behavior, as otherwise it would not be fair anymore.
+The fair scheduler together with the synchronous execution of the threads inside the warp, realize the synchronized phase execution.

 As one might conclude, our proposed model abstracts the components and the operation of modern GPUs, as extensively analyzed in~\secref{Intro}.
 By establishing this model, we aim to explore its potential for solving fundamental problems in the field.
 To our knowledge, this is the first work that leverages a shared memory system model inspired by GPU architectures to address the Byzantine consensus problem, which we present next.